-Before participating in any practice or competition, all student athletes must have completed and given to the school office an annual sports physical clearing the student to participate in interscholastic activities.
+Before participating in any practice or competition, all student athletes must have completed and given to the school office an annual sports physical clearing the student to participate in interscholastic activities and concussion form signed by the student and parent(s).
 Physicals are good for 395 days.
-In addition, both the student and parent must read and sign a document about concussion and the school's policy on concussion and head injuries.